 Compared to PDC Full Papers, Exploratory Papers are shorter and more concise (maximum length being 4000 words).
 They are not expected to provide the depth of a Full Paper; however, they should still make a strong contribution to knowledge as an archival publication.
 We also encourage the submission of Exploratory Papers that will stimulate and provoke discussion at the conference around contemporary and future issues and challenges for the field of participatory design.

 PDC Exploratory Papers can be submitted on any topic or issue of relevance to participatory design theory, practice or methods – however, we are especially interested in soliciting submissions that relate to the specific themes of the 2024 conference.

 You can submit your paper via the ConfTool submission system.

 All times are in Anywhere on Earth (AoE) time zone.

 Exploratory Papers go through a double-blind, single-round, peer review process.

 Two key deadlines for Exploratory Paper authors are:

-1. The 1st deadline is on 2nd February 2024, when authors are required to submit their papers.
+1. The 1st deadline is extended to 12th February 2024, when authors are required to submit their papers.
 On or before 26th March 2024, authors will be notified of the outcome of the reviews: either they will be accepted to the conference or their paper will be rejected.

 2. The 2nd deadline is on 26th March 2024, when selected authors will submit their camera ready papers.
 These will then be processed to be published on the ACM Digital Library prior to the start of the conference.